A-Team-Name/Enscribe/README.md

 ## Frontend Implementation Notes
 ### User Interface DOM Layout
 The user interface is composed of several overlapping elements, including a mixture of canvases and divs.
+See `layering_example.html` (accessible at route `/layering`) for an example of how we can use these layers.
 Below is a rough illustration of how the DOM is structured:

 ![UI layers illustration](ui-layers.png)